 How To File a Car Accident Lawsuit in Atlanta

 Did you know that if your Atlanta, Georgia car accident claim failed to result in a fair settlement, you can file a lawsuit against the at-fault driver?
-We can help you get the compensation you should have gotten; call Bader Scott Injury Lawyers at 678-562-5595 today for a free consultation.
+We can help you get the compensation you should have gotten; call the car accident lawyers at Bader Scott Injury Lawyers at 678-562-5595 today for a free consultation.

 If you filed a car accident claim, you probably just want to get a fair settlement so your life can go back to normal.
 If the other driver (or their lawyer or insurance company) fails to offer a fair settlement, you may want to consider initiating a civil lawsuit.
 You may not be aware of the differences between a car insurance claim and a car accident lawsuit; here are some notable differences.